Ree2Jinx/Ree2Jinx/README.md

 The following command-line options are available:

 - `--rom PATH`: Path to a ROM file to load
-- `--keys PATH`: Path to a keys file for ROM decryption
+- `--keys PATH`: Path to a keys directory/file for ROM decryption
 - `--firmware PATH`: Path to firmware directory containing .nca files
 - `--docked`: Start in docked mode instead of handheld mode
 - `--fullscreen`: Start in fullscreen mode